wsharif/yelp_hackathon_2016/README.md

 7. It assumes a normal distribution if the restaurant has more than 100 total ratings, otherwise it assumes a student's t-distribution
 8. From (6) and (7) it calculates a 99% confidence interval for the mean
 9. It displays the restaurant name, mean, and confidence interval to the user

+The app is tested in OS X 10.11 and requires the installation of pip, brew, and the yelp, requests and lxml libraries.
+The commands in setup.sh can be used to install this software.
+After this, the app can be run with 'python restaurant_stats.py'.